vkola-lab/peds2019/README.md

 3. `device`: *str, default is 'cpu'*
 >> Device that the model will be mounted on.
 If GPU is available and CUDA is properly installed, you can assign `"cuda:0"` (or `"cuda:<DEVICE_INDEX>"` if you have more GPUs) that will greatly accelerate training and evaluation process.
 4. `gapped`: *bool, default is True*
->> Indicate whether the input sequences contains gaps.
-A gap is always signified by `"-"`.
+>> Indicate whether the input sequences contain gaps.
+A gap is always denoted as `"-"`.
 5. `fixed_len`: *bool, default is True*
 >> Indicate whether the input sequences share equal length.
 It can be set `False` without any issue in all circumstances, but when the sequence lengths are assured to be the same, setting it `True` will help speed up the computation significantly.